Security — ClickHouse

 LDAP

-The chart supports LDAP authentication via extraConfig (native ClickHouse XML).
-By default, LDAP is disabled and values.yaml contains only a commented example block.
+The chart supports LDAP authentication via extraConfig (ClickHouse native XML).
+By default, LDAP is disabled.

-Enable LDAP by uncommenting and filling in the extraConfig, podTemplate, and optionally ldapRoleInit blocks in a separate values file:
+Enable LDAP by uncommenting and filling in the extraConfig block (and, optionally, ldapRoleInit) in a separate values file:

 tdp-clickhouse: